-Dropping one or more, but not all, classes from a student’s schedule through the 50th class day of the semester.
+Dropping one or more, but not all, classes from a student’s schedule through the 50th class day of the semester (or equivalent).
 (To discontinue all classes from the term, see University Withdrawal.)
 See “Academic Calendar” for deadlines for all terms.

 A student has the option to drop a class prior to or during a semester (or equivalent).
-Prior to dropping a class, a student should review, “Before you Drop a Course.” https://www.baylor.edu/university_advisement
+Prior to dropping a class, a student should review “Before you Drop a Course” https://www.baylor.edu/university_advisement/index.php?id=869911.

 Academic Effects of Drops

-• After the 12th and through the 50th class day (or equivalent), a drop in one or more classes requires a professional advisor approval and results in a “W” notation on the official academic transcript.
+- After the 12th and through the 50th class day, a drop in one or more classes requires a professional advisor approval and results in a “W” notation on the official academic transcript.
 There are no drops after the 50th class day during the semesters (or equivalent) except by appeal to the student’s academic dean.

 Financial Effects of Drops

-- Beginning with the 13th class day for fall and spring terms (3rd class day for summer), a Change of Course fee will be assessed for all schedule changes.
+- Beginning with the 13th class day of the semester (or equivalent), a Change of Course fee will be assessed for all schedule changes.

 - Refunds for dropped classes (tuition and lab/course fees) during the semester (or equivalent) will be processed according to the following refund schedule: